 At Truman High School, the lunchroom expansion is well underway with completion set for this summer.
 The bond will remodel science classrooms and includes a four classroom addition on the south side of the school.
 That will move four math classrooms out of the mobile trailers and into the school building.
 Those classrooms will be ready after Spring Break.
-Work will begin soon on the new entry and exterior upgrades on the front entrance at Truman, which will address safety concerns and modernize the building exterior.
+Work began on the new entry and exterior upgrades on the front entrance at Truman, addressing safety concerns and modernize the building exterior.

 The progress is also evident at Van Horn High School.
 The E Building has been demolished.
 The walls are up on the addition on the east side of the building to house a new competition gym as well as a new metals classroom and instructional space for our Culinary students.
+The roof on the gym was recently installed and work on the locker room continues.
 The new wood shop is already being used by students.

 At William Chrisman, you can see the progress on four additional classrooms, including two Cisco computer networking rooms for the Academies.
 At Chrisman, the bond will also remodel science classrooms and a weight room will be added, allowing the wrestling room to move to the existing weight room.
+The finishing touches are being made on the roof and window installation.
 The physical therapy and athletic training classroom spaces for the Academies are finished at Chrisman and Truman and work is underway at Van Horn.